jitheshmenon/rest-api-java-kotlin/README.md

 This project comprises two parts:

-* The front end application - based on the [React Todo MVC Example](https://github.com/reactjs/redux/tree/master/examples/Todomvc).
+* The front end application - based on the React Todo MVC Example
 * A back end spring-boot application which serves as the API for this example.

 The application allows users to: